Thiviyaa/Business-Analytics-The-Sparks-Foundation/README.md

 # Graduate Rotational Internship Program

-This repository exclusively contains my submissions for TSF GRIP Tasks.
+This repository exclusively contains my submissions for TSF GRIP Tasks while working as a intern at [The Sparks Foundation.](https://www.thesparksfoundationsingapore.org/)

 # Business Analytics and Data Science Internship